DevKaioD/js-projects/README.md

 - To-do List App - an application for monitoring activities that need to be done, tasks are saved within the browser itself
 - Quiz App - A simple quiz app that shows your correct and wrong answers, as well as showing your score
 - Music Player App - A simple music player, the songs can be switched using the buttons and it has 2 input ranges, one to track the tempo of the song and the other for the volume
+- Login/Sign-in Screen - a small transitive login and sign-in screen using display grid